godotengine/godot-cpp-template/README.md

 ```
 with the parameters from the matrix.

 As a result of this step, the binaries will be built in the `bin` folder (as specified in the SConstruct file).
+After all builds are completed, all individual builds will be merged into one common GDExtension-all zip that you can download.

 Note: for macos, you will have to build the binary as a `.dylib` in a `EXTENSION-NAME.framework` folder.
 The framework folder should also have a `Resources` folder with a file called `Info.plist`.
 Without this file, signing will fail.